ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer

-\OURS mainly inherits the main architecture of DiT.
-However, since we want to keep the architecture as simple and unified as possible, we use linear layers instead of convolution in the input layer and final layer.
-Besides, we replace the absolute position embedding and Layer Normalization with RoPE~\cite{su2024roformer} and RMSNorm (Root Mean Square Layer Normalization)~\cite{llama}, respectively.
-We find that QK-norm is important to stabilizing the video generation training, thus we use QK-norms in all experiments.
-The additional conditional information timesteps and labels are injected into the model with adaLN-Zero only on the noise part.
-For both image and video generation, we follow DiT and leverage the pre-trained image VAE~\cite{vae} from Stable Diffusion~\cite{sd}, whose downsample factor is 8.
-For image generation under B block size, we group square latent representation patches with $\sqrt{B}\times\sqrt{B}$ shape as a block.
+As shown in Fig.~\ref{fig:arch}, \OURS mainly inherits the main architecture of DiT.
+We replace the original bidirectional attention with the proposed SCAM attention pattern to process the clean and noisy latent.
+In addition, we replace the absolute position embedding and Layer Normalization with RoPE~\citep{su2024roformer} and RMSNorm~\citep{llama}, respectively.
+We use QK-norms for stable training.
+The additional condition, including timesteps and labels, is injected into the model with AdaLN-Zero only on the noise part.

+We explore 4 different model sizes, as shown in Table~\ref{tab:config}.
+In the image generation task, we set the patch size as 1 and the autoregressive unit block size as $256=16\times16$. \OURS is trained on ImageNet for 1.2M iterations with a batch size of 1024.
+We use the AdamW optimizer~\citep{adamw} and WSD (Warmup Steady Decay) learning rate scheduling~\citep{minicpm}.
+We sample images with DPM-Solver~\citep{dpmsolver} for 25 steps within each block and use classifier-free guidance~\citep{cfg} with a guidance scale of 1.5.
+In video generation, we sample 16 frames from each video and set the patch size as 2 and the block size as $1024=256\times4$.
+We train \OURS on UCF-101 for 400K iterations with a batch size of 96.
+The classifier-free guidance scale is 2.5.
+Unless otherwise specified, ablation and analysis experiments are conducted on \OURS-B. See more details at Appendix~\ref{sec:appendix_impl_details}.